gethugothemes/persian-hugo/exampleSite/content/contact/_index.md

 ---
-title: "Lets Contact Us"
+title: Contact
-# meta description
-description: "this is meta description"
+description: this is meta description
-# save as draft
-draft: false

 ---